TomPace101/nanopore_diffusion/notes.md

 Do we really need that, now?
 The control yaml specifies the parameters and the basename, or the basename is consistently (ie repeatably) calculated if not provided.
-All the master table helps do is avoid parametric duplicates with different basenames.
+All the master table helps do is avoid parametric duplicates with different basenames, and hash collisions.
+That could be important, though.

 Note that for now, the basenames are not yet calculated.